How to Create an Email Newsletter in 5 Simple Steps

 How to create a newsletter

-This guide is directed toward those who already have a newsletter and would like to streamline the creation of a newsletter edition.
+This guide is directed toward those who already have a newsletter and would like to speed up the creation of a newsletter edition.
 That implies that you already have an email list and are already using an email service provider to create and send newsletters.
-That said, let's move on to the actual steps.
-How to create a newsletter.png

 1. Choose the idea or theme for your newsletter